suvad962/mysite/wp/wp-content/plugins/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.5.7 - 20-11-2019 =
+* Tweak - Design for smart phone field.
+* Tweak - CSS styling for label and radio/checkbox field.
+* Tweak - Introduced entry ID params in filter hook for email attachment.
+* Deprecated - Function `evf_has_date_field` has been deprecated instead added `evf_is_field_exists` function.

 = 1.5.6 - 18-10-2019 =
 * Feature - Added form preview button inside builder area.